 1. Translator’s subject matter expertise

-For instance, can the translator handle medical, software, legal, financial or engineering projects?
+For instance, can the translator handle medical opens in a new window, software opens in a new window, legal opens in a new window, financial opens in a new windowor engineering opens in a new windowprojects?
 In our TMS, we automatically classify each project by the customer’s industry, and manually, by the project’s type and style.
 The translation management system then flags translation subject matter experts to the project managers at the top of the translators’ selector grid.

 2. Translators’ style expertise